-The BSurv degree course was recently revised.
+The BSury degree course was recently revised.
 Years 1 and 2 of the new course have been introduced in 1989, while year 3 was introduced in 1990, and year 4 in 1991.
+Further revision to the course was carried out in 1993.
 Students with broken programs will have their status in the new course determined according to a table of equivalent subjects in the new and old courses.